There are various options for satisfying the General Education language requirement. Let us know if you have any questions.

 The Japanese and Korean Placement Tests are offered on campus (not online) at the beginning of each fall and spring semester and are open to both new students and continuing students.
 Both tests will be offered on Friday morning, August 23, 2019.
 You must register in advance.
 Strong performance will fulfill the General Education language requirement.
 No academic credit is awarded.
 If you cannot test on August 23, the next opportunity will be in January 2020.

 Proficiency exams for French and Spanish are offered in a group setting at the beginning of each fall and spring semester and are open to both new students and continuing students.
 There is no fee to take the test in a group setting.
 The next opportunity to take one of these tests in a group setting will be Tuesday, August 27 from 5:00 to 7:00 p.m. in Foellinger Auditorium.
 Registration is required.

 If you are a new freshman or new transfer student, you must earn a qualifying score on the placement test in order to sit for the proficiency test.
 There is no fee to take the group-administered proficiency test.

 If you are a continuing sophomore, junior, or senior who wishes to take the group-administered French or Spanish proficiency exam for either course placement or course proficiency credit, you will register online.
 If the form tells you that you are not eligible, contact Debbie Kraybill for assistance.
-There is no fee to take the test.
+There is no fee to take the group-administered test.